-In terms of when, there is never an ideal time to break this news.
-However, prioritise the list of people who need to be informed and work out who is a priority and who needs to be told, but not on an immediate basis.
+In terms of when to do it, there is never an ideal time to break this news.
+Prioritise the list of people who need to be informed and work out who is a priority and who needs to be told, but not immediately.
 Those who need to be told as soon as possible, are also the most likely needing to be told face-to-face where possible.

 What should I say?

 This is going to be a tough conversation and you’ll need to prepare.
 Take five minutes to compose yourself or make a few notes of what you need to say.
 That way you’ll have prompts if you are nervous or lose your way.

 Beginning the conversation with a warning of bad news will quickly allow the person to prepare for the worst.
 They’ll be less taken aback by the statements and be in the mindset to process the information.
 Don’t be too elaborate, make sure to use simple language.
 You’ll want to avoid statements such as ‘gone away’ or ‘gone to sleep’ and this is especially important when talking to children or those with diminished responsibility.

 Remember, when people hear bad news, they can only process a small amount of the information, so keep it brief.
 You can ensure that everything important has been processed by asking if they understand or by encouraging them to talk about how they feel.
 Avoid discussing anything that would cause confusion.
 You may want to discuss funeral arrangements, but this may not be the right moment.
 Save it for another conversation.
 If they ask, reassure them that you will send through any details in due course.

 How to support the person